 On your table you will find a name tag, the WIFI password and a survey we would like you to fill out after the fair closes.

-Artists are responsible for their own sale transactions.
+Artists are responsible for their own means of receiving payment.
 There is no official credit card payment option at the fair.
 It is advisable to bring either a sufficient float or your own equipment for electronic payments.
-There will be WIFI during the fair for those who need online connections.
+There will be WIFI available during the fair for those who need online connections.
 The password will be released on the morning of the fair.
 An ATM machine is located in the venue hall.

-During the day volunteers are walking the event spaces offering help to the exhibitors.
+During the day volunteers will walk around the event spaces offering help to the exhibitors.
 If in need of a break or any kind of help, please check for name tags that identify volunteers.

 At most fairs the Northern Fibres Guild presents additional events, such as live musical entertainment or a silent auction.
 Guild members usually present their crafts at a few table themselves.